The big picture

 - Do this for fences, gates and arbors especially where they are closest to your or a neighbor’s house.
 Consider first responder access when building or designing fencing of any material.

-- Covering all chimneys and vents leading into the home with wire mesh to catch embers.
-If you fail to install these so-called spark arrestors, it is a fire code violation in Berkeley.
+- Covering all structure openings and vents, including chimneys, with wire mesh to catch embers.
+This includes vents in eaves, crawl spaces, attics and foundations.
 Embers entering a house through vents into attics, basements, crawl spaces or walls are a major cause of wildfire spread to structures.
-Look for gaps in eaves, and plug them with wire mesh or noncombustible caulking.
+Ember blocking mesh is widely available from a number of sources, and can be installed by most contractors or handypeople.

 - Clearing under and around your decks to create an ember-resistant area of dirt, stones, slate, pebbles or cement.